lawrenceevalyn/THE-DISS/README.md

-# Next-do: write gothic section of ch1
+# Next-do: plan revisions for rest of committee

 # Thesis Map
 Map of the thesis at this stage: